Jagadishpediredla/savery-/README.md

 ## 7️⃣ AI Assistant Features

 -   **Integration**: The Visualizer AI is a core feature accessible from the sidebar.
 -   **Capabilities**: The AI can analyze financial data and generate visualizations.
-Current capabilities are defined in the following flows:
-    -   `analyze-spending-patterns`: Provides a summary, insights, and suggestions based on transaction history.
-    -   `summarize-transaction-data`: Calculates total income, expenses, and net savings for a given period.
-    -   `visualize-account-data`: Generates charts (e.g., pie charts) from transaction data.
+It is empowered by a conversational flow (`financialAssistantFlow`) that can use the following tools to fetch live data from Firebase:
+    -   `getTransactionsTool`: Retrieves all user transactions.
+    -   `getGoalsTool`: Fetches the user's financial goals.
+    -   `getSettingsTool`: Gets the user's budget settings.
+    -   `getAccountsTool`: Retrieves account balances.
 -   **UI**: Features a chat-based interface with a glassmorphism input bar and a welcome card for first-time users.
+It can render responses as text and formatted Markdown tables.

 ---